-Considering the title of the course represents an extremely vast area of research comprising theoretical and artistic reflections in dance, theatre, performance art, sound, installation art, and others, the course, in its 14-week elective format, will limit itself at generating an inter-disciplinary peek into some key terminology, practices, and debates within the contemporary discourses on performance as a mode of political resistance and social justice.
-The pedagogic approach of the course will emanate in locating body as the site of discursive action, while borrowing scholarship from critical dance studies, theatre and performance studies, gender studies, and political philosophy.
+The course focuses on generating an inter-disciplinary peek into some key terminology, practices, and debates in dance, theatre, performance art, sound, installation art, and others.
+Theoretical and artistic reflections, the course, within the contemporary discourses on performance as a mode of political resistance and social justice will be examined.
+The pedagogic approach of the course emerges from locating body as the site of discursive action, while borrowing scholarship from critical dance studies, theatre and performance studies, gender studies, and political philosophy.